1wheel/talks/vegas/README.md

-With more time, more sophisticated analysis is possible https://twitter.com/malachybrowne/status/922574515091144704 times video dept used the audio of the gun shots to sync dozens of videos of the shooting and create a timeline
+With more time, more sophisticated analysis is possible https://twitter.com/malachybrowne/status/922574515091144704 tihttps://twitter.com/blprnt/status/923000828746592258https://twitter.com/blprnt/status/923000828746592258mes video dept used the audio of the gun shots to sync dozens of videos of the shooting and create a timeline